What Are Your Greatest Strengths?

 Here’s what most people say: I’m a hard worker, good team player, a people person, get along well with everyone, nice, friendly…etc.

 The problem with these answers is that the hiring manager expects that of you already, or they wouldn’t be interviewing you!
 These answers don’t get you anywhere.
 They don’t have “food value” by themselves.
 They must be illustrated with examples that demonstrate how you have used the skill.
-Do not use cliché and tired words that every recruiter and hiring manager has heard a million times.
+Do not use cliché and tired words that every recruiter and hiring manager have heard a million times.

 Here’s an example for “I am a hard worker”: